ChiKitsune/SwapThings/README.md

 #####  ```/swapthings shuffleinventory [playername] [courtesy of]```
     Goes through all of the hotbar, equipment, and inventory slots and randomly swaps it with another slot.
       - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
 If none is given will just use "someone" instead.

+#####  ```/swapthings togglecrouch [playername] [courtesy of]```
+    Toggles if the player is crouching until command is run again, player presses their crouch key, or opens chat.
+      - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
+If none is given will just use "someone" instead.

+#####  ```/swapthings togglerun [playername] [courtesy of]```
+    Toggles if the player is running until command is run again, player presses their sprint key, or stops.
+      - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
+If none is given will just use "someone" instead.